MANARA-Lab-UM6P/publications/README.md

 ### 2022

 16. S. Hamsa, I. Shahin, Y. Iraqi, E. Damiani, and N. Werghi, EA-VGG: A New Approach for Emotional Speech Classification, *International Conference on Electrical, Computer, Communications and Mechatronics Engineering (ICECCME)*, November 2022.

+---

+## License

+This publication list is licensed under the [Creative Commons Attribution 4.0 International License (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt this material with appropriate attribution to MANARA Lab, UM6P.